Personal tools

 How do I know what my group can sell (i.e. DECA, PTA, band booster, etc)?

-• The Nutrition: Competitive Food Sales Rule does not dictate what any particular group can or cannot sell, rather it governs food/beverages sold to students on school campus.
-The group selling the food/beverage must determine the time of day, grade level standard and/or avenue (vending machine, a la carte or fund raiser) in which the food or beverage product is sold.
+• The USDA Smart Snack Guideline does not dictate what any particular group can or cannot sell, rather it governs food/beverages sold to students on school campuses.
+The group selling the food/beverage must determine the time of day, grade level standard and/or avenue (vending machine, a la carte, or fundraiser) in which the food or beverage product is sold.

 • Food or beverage entrée-type products that are sold during lunch and are not part of the USDA school lunch program (i.e. Food & Nutrition Service snack bar and DECA) must meet the requirements for a la carte sales – this does not differ by grade level.
 They must also have a City food permit for such sales.

-• Food or beverage products that are sold during the school day that are neither part of the USDA school meal program or a la carte sales may not be sold during the lunch period and must meet the requirements for fund raisers during normal school hour by grade level.
+• Food or beverage products that are sold during the school day that are neither part of the USDA school meal program or a la carte sales may not be sold during the lunch period and must meet the requirements for fundraisers during normal school hours by grade level.

-• Food or beverage products that are sold before or after school on school campus (i.e. sports concession stands that are held on school campus’, elementary school carnivals, etc.) must meet the requirements for fundraisers outside of normal school hours – this does not differ by grade level.
+• Food or beverage products that are sold before or after school on the school campus (i.e. sports concession stands that are held on the school campus, elementary school carnivals, etc.) must meet the requirements for fundraisers outside of normal school hours – this does not differ by grade level.
+All beverages sold on campus during and/or after school hours must be Pepsi products due to the exclusive beverage contract.

-Do the NM Competitive Food Sales Rule guidelines apply to the school meals?
+Do the New Mexico Competitive Food Sales Rule guidelines apply to school meals?

 What does our district wellness policy say about classroom parties and snacks?

-The NM Competitive Food Sales Rule set standards for foods and beverages sold to students.
-APS policy and procedures does not address classroom parties or snacks.
+The USDA Smart Snack Guidelines set standards for foods and beverages sold to students.
+APS policy and procedures do not address classroom parties or snacks.
 However, schools are encouraged to look at the types of foods and beverages offered to students and consider healthier alternatives.

-All food and beverage vendors working with DECA must be approved by APS Procurement office according to procurement procedure.
-If a food item you would like to sell or a vendor you would like to work with is not on the DECA bid list, contact the APS Procurement Office.
+All food and beverage vendors working with DECA must be approved by the APS Procurement office according to procurement procedures.
+If a food item you would like to sell or a vendor you would like to work with is not on the DECA bid list, contact APS Procurement, Melissa Sanchez at 345-5661 ext.
+38241.

 Fundraisers